mjkelly/passphraser/README.md

 ## Licenses

-1. Inconsolata (which is base64-encoded in `fonts.css`) is covered by the OFL.
-See `OFL.txt`.
-2. The list of words used is public domain; it is a processed list of words ultimately from <https://en.wikipedia.org/wiki/Moby_Project>.
+1. The list of words used is public domain; it is a processed list of words ultimately from <https://en.wikipedia.org/wiki/Moby_Project>.
-3. Everything else (the code) is covered by the MIT license.
+2. Everything else (the code) is covered by the MIT license.
 See `LICENSE`.